The Knickerbocker Hotel: 1920s to 1960s

-By early 1921, the old Hotel Knickerbocker had become known as the Knickerbocker Building.
+By early 1921, the old Hotel Knickerbocker had become known as the Knickerbocker Building, being used office space for six decades.
 While the storefront at the corner of Broadway and 42nd Street was quickly leased to a location of the National Drug Stores Corporation, the rest of the first floor was not leased until 1924, when it became a clothing store.
 The New York Society of Model Engineers' main room in the Knickerbocker Building housed a model train exhibition each year during the early 1930s.
 Other tenants included advertising firms, attorneys, and insurance companies.
 Over the years, the Knickerbocker Building's former function as a hotel was forgotten by the public; the name "Knickerbocker Hotel" even became associated with another subsequently shuttered hotel on 45th Street.